 News

-International Green Week 2026: "Non-GMO" is being discussed
+International Green Week 2026: "Non-GMO" is a hot topic

 - GMO-free food was an important topic at the International Green Week 2026: EU deregulation for new genetic engineering is in the final stages, and large posters that were hard to miss drew attention to the issue.